Foretaste Fore"taste` noun A taste beforehand; enjoyment in advance; anticipation.

 Shak.

-Forfeit For"feit past participle or adjective In the condition of being forfeited; subject to alienation.
+Forfeit past participle or adjective In the condition of being forfeited; subject to alienation.
 Shak.
 Once more I will renew

 His lapsèd powers, though forfeite .